 APPLICATION: Applications must be filled out online a direct link is at the bottom of this page.

 TESTING: Upon receipt of the required documents the applicant will be scheduled for the next available sheet metal math and reading assessment testing session.
 Testing sessions will be held at least once a month at either the Everett or DuPont JATC training centers.
 Per the WWSMJATC apprenticeship standards, the math and reading score may be used to develop a ranked list of applicants (highest score first).
+Applicants without passing math and/or reading scores may retest once per year to try to improve their test scores.
+The applicants most recent test score, higher or lower will be used to rank the applicant for the next round of interviews.
 Industry need as established by WWSMJATC will determine when and how many applicants will be scheduled for an interview before a subcommittee of the JATC.
-It will be the applicants responsibility to call the WWSMJATC office to get scheduled for a testing date once all required documents are submitted.

 OTHER: All Western Washington Sheet Metal JATC qualified applicants accepted into the program and not currently participating in the Sheet Metal Anti-Drug Program are required to pass a pre-employment drug test with negative test results.
 Applicants failing the drug test will be removed from the ranked eligibility list upon proper notification and must wait a minimum of 60 days before submitting another application.

 WOMEN AND MINORITIES ARE ENCOURAGED TO APPLY

 The recruitment, selection, employment and training of apprentices shall be without discrimination because of race, sex, color, religion, national origin, age, disability or as otherwise specified by law.
 The sponsor shall take positive action to provide equal opportunity in apprenticeship and will operate the apprenticeship program as required by the rules of the Washington State Apprenticeship and Training Council and Title 29, Part 30 of the Code of Federal Regulations.
 (WAC 296-05-316(3)) Rev: 07/01/09